Learning About High Blood Sugar

 How can you prevent high blood sugar?

-• Limit the amount of calories, sweets, and unhealthy fat you eat.
+• Limit the amount of added sugar, saturated fat, and sodium you eat.
 Ask your doctor if a dietitian can help you.
 A registered dietitian can help you create meal plans that fit your lifestyle.

 • Get at least 30 minutes of exercise on most days of the week.
 Exercise helps control your blood sugar.
-It also helps you maintain a healthy weight.
-Walking is a good choice.
-You also may want to do other activities, such as running, swimming, cycling, or playing tennis or team sports.
+It also helps you stay at a weight that's healthy for you.
+For many people, walking is a good choice.
+Or you may want to swim, bike, or do other activities.

-• If your doctor prescribed medicines, take them exactly as prescribed.
+• If your doctor prescribed medicines to manage your blood sugar, take them exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.

 Where can you learn more?